Hello Girls of World War I

 The Hello Girls in France awaiting inspection and review by General Pershing.

 The AEF fought their first major battles in the last two months of the war.
-By that point, the Signal Corps considered women's contributions to be so essential that, in telephone exchanges closest to the front line, the Army exclusively used women rotating 12-hour shifts.
-The Army established rotating 8-hour shifts in the rear and gave male soldiers the overnight shift when telephone traffic was slower.
+By that point, the Signal Corps considered women's contributions so essential that, in telephone exchanges closest to the front line, the Army exclusively used women rotating 12-hour shifts.
+The Army established rotating 8-hour shifts in the rear, giving male soldiers the overnight shift when telephone traffic was slower.

 WWI Chief Signal Officer Major General George Owen Squier later cited women's "unquestioned superiority" as switchboard operators and their value in freeing men for the fighting front.

-The Report of the Chief Signal Officer, 1919, declared that "The use of women operators throughout the entire war was decidedly a success…"
+The Report of the Chief Signal Officer, 1919, declared, "The use of women operators throughout the entire war was decidedly a success…"

-Although women served in a military capacity for the US Navy, Marine Corps, and Coast Guard after the war was over, it was decided that technically only men could be members of the US Army.
+Although women served in a military capacity for the US Navy, Marine Corps, and Coast Guard after the war, it was decided that technically only men could be members of the US Army.

 In other words, while the Navy had opened enlistment to women during World War I, the Army did not.
 As a result, the Army did not consider the Hello Girls as servicewomen and did not issue honorable discharges.